2012 FA Women's Cup final: Chelsea

-Chelsea – also a FA WSL team – entered the competition in the fifth round too.
+Chelsea – also a FA WSL team – entered the competition in the fifth round as well.
 Their opening match was a 3–0 home win against Brighton & Hove Albion.
 After a goalless first half Dunia Susi struck early in the second, before Helen Bleazard and Sue Lappin scored to give Chelsea a 3–0 win.

 Chelsea were drawn to play at away against Doncaster Rovers Belles in the sixth round.
 From Sophie Ingle's corner kick, her high delivery was met at the far post by Gemma Bonner, who prodded home from a yard out to give Chelsea the advantage.
 From Danielle Buet's delivery, Bonner flicked onto Susi, who was not to be denied, meeting the ball with a powerful header into the top corner to secure Chelsea's place in the final four with a 2-0 win.

 Chelsea faced Arsenal in the semi-final at Brentford.
 Chelsea took the lead in stunning fashion midway through the first half.
 Winning the ball on the halfway line, winger Bleazard drove in from the left, before unleashing a superb 25-yard drive into the top corner to give the Blues the advantage.
 Stand-in skipper Susi almost doubled the Blues' advantage after racing clear to meet Dani Buet's through-ball, forcing Emma Byrne into a low save, and Chelsea also secure their place in the final for the first time in the FA Women's Cup history.